 - The American Academy of Pediatric Dentists recommends parents take their child to the pediatric dentist by the age of 1 or when your child’s first teeth have sprouted.
 The pediatric dentist specializes in children’s teeth and they can spot and prevent developmental problems early on.

 Baby teeth are important to maintain because they’re essential for children to eat, speak, and smile.
 They also stimulate bone growth and hold space for permanent teeth.
-Make sure to keep up with your child’s dental health by making regular visits to the pediatric dentist!
+Make sure to keep up with your child’s dental health by making regular visits to the pediatric dentist in Katy!